 HOW TO PLAN AND BUDGET YOUR DIWALI SHOPPING

 Finally, it is that time of the year when everyone’s happy, binging, bonding and celebrating.
-The fervour of Diwali in India is immense, and the festival itself needs some prerequisite preparations like home decoration, buying new clothes for the family, jewellery for women, and gifts for all loved ones – an endless list of expenses.
+The fervor of Diwali in India is immense, and the festival itself needs some prerequisite preparations like the home decoration, buying new clothes for the family, jewelry for women, and gifts for all loved ones – an endless list of expenses.
 You will also have your maid asking for bakshish or bonus, kids asking for sweets and crackers and basically everybody contributing to the expense, making it a rather pricey month of your calendar year.

 But, contrary to popular belief, you can actually save while heartily celebrating the festival of lights.
 How, you may ask?
 Well, by budgeting the expenses you make this Diwali.
 Here are three points of advice to help you with that: –